googleapis/google-cloud-cpp/README.md

 #### Ubuntu (Trusty Tahr)

-The default compiler on Ubuntu-14.04 (Trusty Tahr) has poor support for C++11.
+The default compiler on Ubuntu-14.04 (Trusty Tahr) doesn't fully support C++11.
 In addition, gRPC requires a newer version of OpenSSL than the one included in the system.

-It is possible to work around these limitations on a *fresh* installation of Ubuntu-14.04, but there are [known issues][issue-913] working on a system where these libraries are already installed.
+It is possible to work around these limitations on a *new* installation of Ubuntu-14.04, but there are [known issues][issue-913] working on a system where these libraries are already installed.